Choose Hodges University for Your Certificate Program

 See for yourself just how easily Certifications can give you the Skills and Training you need to achieve more from your career (or jump into a new career).
 Whether in the classroom, online, in your living room, or halfway around the world, we have the certification to fit your unique circumstances.

-What is the difference between a Graduate Certificate, Certificate, Certification, and Industry Certification
+What is the difference between a Certificate, a Graduate Certificate, a Certification, and an Industry Certification?

-Graduate certificates are for those who already hold a Master’s degree or a Doctorate but want graduate-level coursework in another specialization.
-Often, these programs are utilized to add graduate semester hours (typically 18) to enhance the academic achievement needed to teach college-level courses.
+Graduate certificates are for those who already hold at least a Bachelor’s degree but want graduate-level coursework in the same or another specialization.
+Often, those who hold graduate degrees will take advantage of these programs to add graduate semester hours (typically 18) to obtain the academic achievement needed to teach college-level courses.

 Lastly, Grad certificates can be taken as stand-alone credentials for advancement in one’s career or to provide a vehicle for skills and knowledge updating.